rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 There are only a few set-membership constraints currently implemented in coniclifts; they can all be found in ``sageopt.coniclifts.constraints.set_membership``.

-Coniclifts contains "operators" which symbolically represent functions applied to Expression objects.
+Coniclifts contains *operators* which represent functions applied to Expression objects.
 The module ``sageopt/coniclifts/operators/affine.py`` contains all affine array-manipulation operators you would use on a numpy ndarray `[link] <https://github.com/rileyjmurray/sageopt/blob/master/sageopt/coniclifts/operators/affine.py>`_.
 This includes linear algebra operators such as ``kron`` or ``trace``, reshaping